facelessuser/coloraide/docs/src/markdown/gamut.md

 ## Mapping Colors

 Gamut mapping is the process of taking a color that is out of gamut and adjusting it such that it fits within the gamut.
-While there are various different ways to gamut map a color into a smaller gamut, ColorAide currently provides only
+While there are various different ways to gamut map a color into a smaller gamut, ColorAide currently only offers a couple.
-three:

 Method         | Description
 -------------- | -----------
 `clip`         | Simple, naive clipping.
 `lch-chroma`   | Uses a combination of chroma reduction and MINDE in the CIELCH color space to bring a color into gamut.
 This is the default method used.
 `oklch-chroma` | Like `lch-chroma`, but uses the Oklch color space instead.
-Currently experimental and closer to the current proposed [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch).
+Currently experimental and is meant to be similar to `css-color-4`, but provides better results at the cost of being a little slower.
+`css-color-4`  | This is the algorithm as currently specified by the [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch).
+It is like `oklch-chroma`, but it is faster at the cost of providing slightly inferior results.

 !!! note "CSS Level 4 Gamut Mapping"
-    The current [CSS Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) describes the suggested gamut mapping algorithm as a combination of chroma reduction in the Oklch color space and MINDE.

-    ColorAide is currently using `lch-chroma` by default.
-Oklch is pretty new as a target for gamut mapping in CSS and in general.
-We are currently waiting and testing to see how well it does overall before making it the default.

-    The `oklch-chroma` implementation we use is really close to the CSS spec except that we have a small tweak that seems to prevent aggressive chroma reduction just a little bit more.
+    `css-color-4` matches the CSS algorithm as described in the [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch).
+    `oklch-chroma` is an improved version of `css-color-4`, and while not as fast as `css-color-4`, provides better results.
+This is most evident when generating gradients as they are more smooth when using `oklch-chroma`.
+While maybe some eyes may struggle to see the difference, some may notice some color banding.

+    ```playground
+    class ColorCss(Color):
+        FIT = 'css-color-4'
+    class ColorOk(Color):
+        FIT = 'oklch-chroma'

+    ColorCss("lch(85% 80 310)").interpolate("lch(85% 100 85)", space='oklch')
+    ColorOk("lch(85% 80 310)").interpolate("lch(85% 100 85)", space='oklch')
+    ```

 Gamut mapping occurs automatically any time a color is serialized to a string via `#!py3 to_string()` and in a few other specific cases, like interpolating in a color space that cannot represent out of gamut colors.
 With this said, gamut